AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 The Dual Revolution

-The AI-Native Revolution is unfolding on two levels simultaneously:
+The AI-native revolution is unfolding on two levels at once:

-Developers are writing less and less code themselves.
-Instead, they give AI agents like Claude Code clear tasks and review the results.
+Developers write less and less code themselves.
+Instead, they hand AI agents like Claude Code clearly defined tasks and review the results.
 The code editor is becoming a "control centre" for AI assistants.

 OpenAI, Anthropic, and Google are investing massively in computing power.
-The "Stargate" project alone (OpenAI + Oracle) is projected at $500 billion – larger than the Apollo programme.
+The "Stargate" project alone (OpenAI + Oracle) is projected at $500 billion, dwarfing the Apollo programme.

 What makes a company "AI-native"?

-An AI-native company has not simply retrofitted AI, but built it in from the ground up.
-The most important value is no longer the finished code, but the accumulated knowledge about how to work with AI – optimised prompts, proven workflows, and trained assistants.
-This knowledge grows with every task.
+An AI-native company has not simply bolted AI on after the fact; it has built AI in from the ground up.
+Its most valuable asset is no longer the finished code, but the accumulated knowledge of how to work with AI: optimised prompts, proven workflows, and trained assistants.
+That knowledge compounds with every task.

 From lone wolves to conductors

-The mythical "10x developer" – someone who is ten times as productive as others – now truly exists.
-However, not through superhuman talent, but through the ability to orchestrate multiple AI agents simultaneously.
-Those who skilfully coordinate AI systems can achieve more than an entire team using traditional methods.
+The mythical "10x developer", someone ten times as productive as their peers, now genuinely exists, not through superhuman talent but through the ability to orchestrate multiple AI agents at once.
+Anyone who coordinates AI systems skilfully can outpace an entire team working the traditional way.

 The shift from the talent model to AI orchestration